Kallmann syndrome: Epidemiology

 It is normally difficult to distinguish a case of Kallmann syndrome (KS)/hypogonadotropic hypogonadism (HH) from a straightforward constitutional delay of puberty.
-However, if puberty has not started by either age 14 (girls) or 15 (boys) years and one or more of the non-reproductive features mentioned below is present, then a referral to reproductive endocrinologist might be advisable.
+However, if puberty has not started by either age 14 (girls) or 15 (boys) years and one or more of the non-reproductive features mentioned below is present, then referral to a reproductive endocrinologist might be advisable.

 The features of KS and other forms of HH can be split into two different categories; "reproductive" and "non-reproductive".